Is glycine the safest medicine? Glycine: application features and side effects

 Metabolic drug.

-Glycine is a regulator of metabolism, normalizes and activates the processes of protective inhibition in the central nervous system, reduces psycho-emotional stress, increases mental performance...
-Glycine has glycine and GABAergic, alpha 1 -adrenoceptor blocking, antioxidant, antitoxic effects; regulates the activity of glutamate (NMDA) receptors, due to which the drug is able to:
+Glycine is a metabolic regulator, normalizes and activates the processes of protective inhibition in the central nervous system, reduces psycho-emotional stress, increases mental performance.
+Glycine has glycine- and GABA-ergic, alpha 1-adrenergic blocking, antioxidant, antitoxic effects; regulates the activity of glutamate (NMDA) receptors, due to which the drug is able to:

-- to reduce psycho-emotional stress, aggressiveness, conflict, to increase social adaptation;
+- reduce psycho-emotional stress, aggressiveness, conflict, increase social adaptation;

 - improve mood;

-- to reduce the severity of cerebral disorders in ischemic and traumatic brain injury;
+— reduce the severity of brain disorders in ischemic and traumatic brain injury;

-- reduce toxic effect alcohol and others medicines, depressing the function of the central nervous system.
+- reduce toxic effect alcohol and other medicines, inhibiting the function of the central nervous system.

 Pharmacokinetics